HITECHCRIME/HC_SG127_Ghosts/README.md

 ```
 I knew I can't relate yooo skra aye
 try to shut it out
-stuck it up at the fucking rasta
+stuck it up at the fucking rasta (hide it ayayayayaya)
 fucking rasta aye
 fucking afta right (all/lead the way)

+fuck it up
+o fuck it up

 rasta, taste that about the rest
 another believer that cares for a reason